Resources

 Premiums depend on your health and lifestyle

 Your premium values are based on your health status and lifestyle habits.
 The healthier you are, the lower your premiums will be.
-When you apply to purchase a policy, you will have to undergo a medical check to assess your health, and screen for any pre-existing medical conditions.
+When you apply to purchase a policy, you will have to undergo a medical check to assess your health and screen for any pre-existing medical conditions.
 What's more, you will be asked about your smoking and drinking habits.
-These measures are used to determine your risk value to the insurance company, and how much they will have to pay as premium for your policy.
+These measures are used to determine your risk value to the insurance company and how much they will have to pay as premiums for your policy.

 Loading issues